Cloud-Innovation-Partners/cloudtdms/docs/data_sources.md

 ### ServiceNow
 `CloudTDMS` supports data retrieval and ingestion from a servicenow instance.
 You can use servicenow instance both as source as well as destination.
-Before using servicenow instance as a source or destination in configuration, You need to register connections for the same inside `config_default.yaml` file.
+Before using servicenow instance as a source or destination, in configuration you need to register connections for the same inside `config_default.yaml` file.
 Connection can be registered under respective key `servicenow:` present in `config_default.yaml` file.

 A typical instance of `config_default.yaml` file containing connection entries for servicenow looks something like this.